Letter from the executive chair

-I am often told that one of our great British values is tolerance.
+We are often told that one of our great British values is tolerance.
 I am, of course, all for tolerance.
 But, like most people, I would much rather be understood than simply tolerated.
 And in order to understand, we must learn about others.
 We must develop individual, critical thinking, and fully embrace difference and complexity.

 A tremendous amount of our work here at the Foundation therefore seeks to promote a better and deeper understanding of others, and of oneself.

-I hope you have time to explore our website further and to read more about our work and what we are trying to achieve.
+We hope you have time to explore our website further and to read more about our work and what we are trying to achieve.

-I am continually grateful to all our partners and friends who make our work possible, but particularly appreciative of our terrific Foundation team who have stayed focussed and kept everything moving forward.
+Our family are continually grateful to all our partners and friends who make our work possible, but particularly appreciative of our terrific Foundation team who have stayed focussed and kept everything moving forward.

 Read the previous letter